ygcha/DH110-CHRISTINACHA/README.md

 ## Low-Fidelity Prototype
 I created a low-fidelity prototype as it allowed me to test the different features and layouts and get feedback to see what problems I can fix and improve on during the early stages of the project.
 In addition, it helped me check to see if the user was able to understand the flow of the website without any issues.
 Based on my user research, I created two tasks for the user to complete and test.
-- Task 1: Filter out scholarships based on award amount and add to your list (Begins with clicking tab on home page)
+- Task 1: Create new profile, add 2 scholarships and 1 grant to the list based on highest award amount, and check financial aid list.
-- Task 2: Create profile, add financial aid options to a list on your account, and share list with another user via email.
-(Begins with clicking sign up on home page)
+- Task 2: Log-in, add 1 grant to the list based on highest award amount, and share the list via email.
 [insert image here]

 Read more about the [Low-Fidelity Prototype](https://github.com/ygcha/DH110-CHRISTINACHA/tree/master/assignment05).